kebe7jun/splunk-oem-node-modules/webdriverio/docs/guide/testrunner/gettingstarted.md

 Usage: wdio [options] [configFile] config file defaults to wdio.conf.js
 The [options] object will override values from the config file.
+An optional list of spec files can be piped to wdio that will override configured specs.

 Options:
   --help, -h            prints WebdriverIO help menu